Kim A. Snyder: Early career

 Snyder credits curiosity for her start in filmmaking.
 Following some time representing films in Eastern Europe, she broke the production side of the indie film industry.

 Snyder worked as an associate producer for the 1994 Oscar-winning short film Trevor, which tells the story of suicidal gay teenager.
 Trevor was later picked up by HBO, and Ellen DeGeneres hosted the airing.
 The directors of the film, Randy Stone and Peggy Rajski, realized the need for young people to have a safe way to discuss their feelings about sexuality, and thus in 1998 created the Trevor Lifeline (now the Trevor Project).
 The Trevor Lifeline became "the first national crisis intervention and suicide prevention lifeline for lesbian, gay, bisexual, transgender and questioning youth."
 Trevor won the 1995 Academy Award for Best Action Live Short.

 In 2000, Snyder directed, produced, wrote and appeared in the film I Remember Me.
-The film became her biographical documentary debut, and explored the history of and controversy behind Chronic Fatigue Syndrome.
+The film became her biographical documentary debut, and explored the history of and controversy behind Chronic Fatigue Syndrome, which she had been diagnosed with.

 Shorts

 In 2008, Snyder expanded on her philanthropic efforts by working with the non-profit BeCause Foundation to direct and produce the short films Alone No Love, One Bridge to the Next and Crossing Midnight.

 Alone No Love (2007) is a 27-minute film that addresses the issues Chicago doctors, state's attorneys, police officers and social workers face when working on cases involving sexually abuse children.

 With a portion of America's homeless out of sight and out of mind for some, Snyder took the initiative to create her short One Bridge to the Next (2008).
 Most of the film narrows in on Operation Safety Net, an organization that delivers healthcare to the homeless from bridge ways to alleyways.

-The last in the series of shorts Snyder directed and produced for the BeCause Foundation was Crossing Midnight (2009), which documents the struggles of Burmas refugees and those who come to their rescue.
+The last in the series of shorts Snyder directed and produced for the BeCause Foundation was Crossing Midnight (2009), which documents the struggles of Burma's refugees and those who come to their rescue.

 Snyder directed and produced the short film Duke Riley Goes to China, which premiered at the Palm Springs International ShortFest in 2015.
 The film chronicles the journey of Brooklyn artist Duke Riley, who embarks on recreating the race of the 12 Chinese zodiac animals.

+In fall of 2024, Kim A. Snyder's following short documentary Death by Numbers premiered at the Hamptons International Film Festival.
+Death by Numbers turns an intimate lens on school shooting survivor Sam Fuentes's journey to reclaim her power, processing trauma through journaling.
+To prepare for a confrontation with her assailant in his harrowing sentencing trial, she examines complex questions of collective hatred and justice.
+The film has been nominated for the Best Documentary Short Film at the 97th Academy Awards.